Kima Network Documentation

 1. User selects the origin and target chains and amount

-2. User approves Kima to transfer origin tokens
+4. User approves Kima to transfer the origin tokens on their behalf

-3. The transaction details are submitted to the Kima Transaction Backend
+5. The transaction details are submitted to the Kima Transaction Backend including the signed message and feeId

 Reference Implementation